PRIVACY NOTICE ON THE PROCESSING OF PERSONAL DATA

 Do we transfer your personal data to third countries?

-Your personal data are processed within the territory of the Slovak Republic and other states of the European Union.
+Your personal data are processed within the territory of the United Kingdom and other states of the European Union.
 Your personal data can be processed by a country outside of European Union if this third country has been confirmed by the European Commission as a country with adequate level of data protection or if other appropriate data protection safeguards exist (for example, binding corporate privacy rules or EU standard data protection clauses).

 Personal data may also, in justified cases, be subject to use (processing) for the purpose of dealing with legal matters, including the performance of public authority obligations and monitoring for possible legal protection.
 Personal data may also be archived for a given public interest, as well as for scientific, historical or statistical research.